 The complete Shtora-1 system comprises four key components:

-weight of 80 kg.
+(1) electro-optical interference station comprising jammer, modulator and control panel with a total weight of 80 kg.
 Typically an MBT would have two of these with one jammer being mounted either side of the main armament pointing forwards

 (2) bank of grenade dischargers mounted either side of the turret firing forwards capable of firing grenades dispensing an aerosol screen, weight 115 kg